Den Blå Avis

-Den Blå Avis was a Danish auto racing team, who competed in the FIA Formula 3000 Championship.
+Den Blå Avis Racing Team was a Danish auto racing team owned by the buying and selling platform: Den Blå Avis, whom competed in the FIA Formula 3000 Championship.
 The team has also competed in the Eurocup Formula Renault series in the 2001–2002 seasons.

 History

 The Den Blå Avis stable was founded for Jason Watt in 1997.
 Den Blå Avis owner Karsten Ree wanted to help his compatriot, and entered into a partnership with Jan Magnussen's manager at the time, David Sears.
 Sears already had one of the best teams in the Formula 3000 series, Super Nova Racing, but here there was no room for the debutant Watt.
 The solution was Den Blå Avis a Super Nova satellite team run by Sears and financed by Ree.

 The team stopped operating in the middle of the season in 2003 when the funding ran out.